Partnership in Action

 Gazebo & Town Square Appearance

-Small Town/HHI Design Committee and Friends of Historic Hayesville provide plants and maintain appearance on the Square in partnership with Town of Hayesville, Clay County Communities Revitalization Association and Clay County Sheriff's Office Inmate Work Force.
+Small Town/HHI Design Committee and Friends of Historic Hayesville provide plants and maintain appearance on the Square in partnership with Town of Hayesville and Clay County Communities Revitalization Association.
 Generous support from Master Gardeners, Clay County Lions Club, Clay County Farm Bureau, Lewis Nursery, Woodhaven Construction, Lowe's and public donations combined with many volunteer hours provides a welcome venue.

 HHI Board members gave part of a grant they received from Master Gardeners to CCCRA at their February 2018 Board meeting to help with replacing older trees inside the historic courthouse square.
 CCCRA and Master Gardeners are two of the partners working with HHI along with volunteers representing several other organizations and the Town of Hayesville for beautification of the historic courthouse grounds.